dmuth/is-peco-okay/hugo/content/about.md

 Yep!
 You can get the source at [https://github.com/dmuth/peco-outage-status](https://github.com/dmuth/peco-outage-status).

+## Are there any other websites like this one?

+Yes!
+There is [https://poweroutage.us/](https://poweroutage.us/) which keeps track of power outages across the entire United States.

 ## Have you built anything else?

 Yep!
 I've built a few things you may find interesting: